If you're looking to engage medical writing support, you're probably wondering “How much is this going to cost?”

 However, I’m not convinced that this is the right approach.

-So, how much do I charge?
+How much do I charge?

-My price list can be found here and I've included some ballpark figures for the types of projects that I typically work on.
-For example, full support with a manuscript is likely to cost around £8000 for an original research article.
-However, if you already have a draft and just need some help with editing and formatting, then I charge between £75 and £125 per 1000 words, depending on the level of work required.
+However, if you already have a draft and just need some help with editing and formatting, then I charge between £75 and £125 per 1000 words, depending on the level of work needed.

 Get in touch

-If you're interested in working with me for your next medical writing project, please don't hesitate to get in touch.
-I'm more than happy to discuss your requirements and provide you with a detailed quote for your project.
+If you're interested in working with me on your next medical writing project, please don't hesitate to get in touch.